MatinH2004/LS_Core_Curriculum/RB_101/RB109_Assessment_Prep/practice/code_explanation.md

 p a
 ```

 The local variable `a` is assigned to the String object `'Bob'` on line 1.
 On line 3, the `Integer#times` method is invoked on the Integer object `5`, and passed in a `do..end` block as an argument.
 The block is defined on line 3 to 5, and contains the block parameter `x`.
 On line 4, our local variable `a` is reassigned to String object `'Bill'` five times until the iteration ends.
-We invoke the `p` method and pass in the local variable `a` as an argument, which will output `'Bill'` and return `Bill`.
+We invoke the `p` method and pass in the local variable `a` as an argument, which will output `'Bill'` and returns `'Bill'`.

 This problem demonstrates the concept of variable scope; specifically the fact that local variables initialized in our main program is accessible in inner scopes throughout the program.